mikewaters/pipeline/README.md

 Tests
 -----
 All the tests fail due to a major refactor.
-But if you like red console test, run this:
+But if you like pretty red console text, run this:

     mkvirtualenv -p `which python3` pipeline
     tox